Shauna Flynn

 • level 3 in counselling skills

-Experience in childhood trauma, Adult Trauma, loss, bereavement, stress, anxiety, depression, substance misuse, family and relationship breakdowns, work place stress, gender dysphoria, body dysmorphia, neurological and developmental disorders, distorted eating disorder, mental health.
+Experience in childhood trauma, Adult Trauma, loss, bereavement, stress, anxiety, depression, substance misuse, family and relationship breakdowns, work place stress, gender dysphoria, body dysmorphia, neurological and developmental disorders, disordered eating, and mental health diagnoses.

 Member organisations